Welcome to the Infant Baptism information page at St. Joe’s.

 Why does at least 1 parent need to be a member of St. Joe’s?

-To have your child baptized, it is understood and expected that at least one parent is a Catholic and a member of the St. Joseph’s Parish community.
+To have your child baptized, it is encourged that at least one parent is a Catholic and an active member of the St. Joseph’s Parish community.

-**If you are new to the community, you will be invited to begin to participate at weekend Masses at St. Joes and other suitable activities over the course of 3-4 months before entering into the baptism preparation process.
+**If you are new to the community, you will be invited to begin to participate at weekend Masses at St. Joe’s and other suitable activities over the course of several months before celebrating your child’s baptism.

 What does being a member of St. Joe’s entail?